Open-source low-code platform to build internal apps 80% faster

 What this tier adds

-Adds unlimited environments, Git repos, workspaces, workflows, reusable packages, custom roles, audit logs, and support.
+Adds: up to 99 users, unlimited workspaces and Git repos, workflows, reusable packages, custom roles, audit logs, email/chat support, remove branding.

 Enterprise